silas/swagger-framework/README.md

 `statusCode` should be a numeric HTTP response code (defaults to 200).

-`body` should be the body of the content.
+`body` should be the response content.

 <a name="sf-reply-error"/>
 #### sf.reply([statusCode], err)